XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 ### Step 2.4 Write a geospatial query in Cosmos DB

 In Cosmos DB create a SQL query on the `taxitrips` collection to find the trip records which correspond to geo coordinates from the murder record(s).
-See `queries\Cosmos DB queries.md` for the query.
+See [`Cosmos DB queries.md`](queries/Cosmos DB queries.md) for the query.